-A1.Gained core knowledge and understanding of medical microbiology and a variety of related disciplines.
+A1.Gained a core knowledge and understanding of the biomedical sciences and a variety of related disciplines.

 A2.
 Gained knowledge of the scope of the subject specialism.

 A3.
 Gained an in-depth knowledge of selected areas of their disciplines up to the current research level and developed an understanding of the experimental basis of this knowledge.